Ontario Construction News staff writer

 “The road to sustainability is a journey of a thousand steps, and we’ve been working with staff from every department to audit and assess opportunities.
 With this detailed information, we understand our potential for energy and greenhouse gas reduction.”

-With the Energy Efficiency Reserve Fund, operating savings are re-invested into other efficiency projects.
+Savings are re-invested into other efficiency projects.
 Having a strong climate action plan has positioned Kitchener to realize significant cost savings as well as be prepared for grant opportunities.